Coalition (Justified): Plot

 Quarles (Neal McDonough) wakes up naked in the trailer and tied to the bed.
 He notices a bottle of Oxy and shares them with the two prostitutes watching over him.
 However, Quarles quickly overcomes his captors, locks them in the trailer and escapes.
 Raylan (Timothy Olyphant) finds the captors after Sheriff Napier (David Andrews) gives him a tip on Quarles' location.

 Boyd (Walton Goggins) is visited by Errol (Demetrius Grosse) and Dickie (Jeremy Davies) at the bar and he immediately tries to kill Dickie by suffocating him.
 He then releases him when they realize that they come for help in finding the $3 million, although Arlo (Raymond J. Barry) still wants to kill Dickie for killing Helen but Ava (Joelle Carter) supports Boyd's decision.
 Boyd sends Ava and Arlo to case a bank that may have Mags' money, attracting the attention of State Trooper Tom Bergen (Peter Murnik), who informs Raylan.
 Boyd and Duffy (Jere Burns) discover that Quarles escaped and Boyd sets out a new plan: Quarles will meet with Duffy and will plant a bomb on his car.
 This is also part of Boyd's bank plan, as authorities will investigate the bombing while they rob the bank.

 Quarles visits Limehouse (Mykelti Williamson), who tells him that Boyd will rob the bank and he should kill him just as he exits the bank to get the money.
 Raylan also visits Limehouse, who states that he knows Quarles and Boyd will get themselves killed but Limehouse won't interfere as it will reduce his competition.
-At the bar, Boyd confronts Errol as he deduced that were was no money in the bank.
+At the bar, Boyd confronts Errol as he deduced that there was no money in the bank.
 Errol confesses that Limehouse wanted Boyd to rob the bank so he could be sent to jail again.
 Arlo's mind continues deteriorating, confusing Boyd for Raylan, hallucinating conversations with Helen (Linda Gehringer) and pulling a gun on Ava.
 This forces Boyd to leave bar and head to his house.
 He saves Ava, who was trapped in a closet but Arlo is nowhere to be found.